Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

 There are many pre-built web scripts provided out-of-the-box available for reuse.
 Before developing a new web script, always check to see if one already exists that supports your requirements or is near enough to save you time.

-The Web Script Framework keeps an index of all web scripts registered in the Alfresco Content Services application server, which makes it easy to establish what is already available.
+The Web Script Framework keeps an index of all web scripts registered in the Content Services application server, which makes it easy to establish what is already available.
 It is not unusual for hundreds of web scripts to be registered.
 To ease navigation the index organizes web scripts by: